tliron/rust-read-url/README.md

 ### Mock URLs

 These are intended to be used for testing.
-They must be created explicitly via `mock_url()` and are not created by parsing an input URLs.
-The can thus use any scheme, indeed any notation, with any content.
+They must be created explicitly via `mock_url()` and are not created by parsing an input.
+They can thus use any scheme, indeed any notation, with any content.

 License
 -------